ldecaro/cdk-fargate-bg/README.md

 ## **Stacks Created**

-In total, AWS CloudFormation will display three stacks: `CodeDeployBootstrap`, `ExampleMicroserviceToolchain` and `ExampleMicroservicePreProd`.
-The first stack configures permissions to CodeDeploy, KMS and pipeline artifacts.
+In a minimal deployment scenario, AWS CloudFormation will display two stacks: `ExampleMicroserviceToolchain` and `ExampleMicroservicePreProd`.
+CDKPipelines takes care of configuring permissions to CodeDeploy, KMS and pipeline artifacts.
 The `ExampleMicroserviceToolchain` stack deploys the pipeline and the `ExampleMicroservicePreProd` stack deploys the component in the `PreProd` environment.
 In this case, toolchain and `PreProd` were deployed in the same account and region.

 <img src="/imgs/stacks.png" width=25% >
 ## <a name="cleanup"></a> Clean up

 - Clean the S3 bucket used to store the pipeline artifacts.
 Bucket name should be similar to the one from the example below:
 ```